ammar-abagumbul/Arcade_Game/README.md

 * Data structures for storing game status
   - Pacman:
-    - set: for storing pallets and for checking if player has eaten any pallets
+    - set: for storing pellets and for checking if player has eaten any pellets
     - vector: for storing Nodes in the path finding implementation
     - arrays: 1D array to store Ghosts and 2D array to store maze representation
   - Minesweeper: Uses vectors to store the board bombs and flags